VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

 > Note that `vmselect` despite being stateless still requires some disk space (a few GBs) for temporary caches.
 Refer to the `-cacheDataPath` command-line flag for more details.

+## vmui

+VictoriaMetrics cluster version provides UI for query troubleshooting and exploration.
+The UI is available at `http://<vmselect>:8481/select/<accountID>/vmui/` in each `vmeselect` service.
+The UI allows exploring query results via graphs and tables.
+See more details about [vmui](https://docs.victoriametrics.com/#vmui).

 ## Multitenancy

 VictoriaMetrics cluster supports multiple isolated tenants (aka namespaces).